A brief history of the Good Friday Agreement

 The Government of Ireland Act, which became law in May 1921, split Ireland.
 Northern Ireland was formed from the six predominantly unionist counties in the north-east of the island.
 The remaining 26 predominantly nationalist counties formed the 'south', becoming the independent Irish Free State in 1922.

-Northern Ireland and the Troubles
+The Good Friday Agreement and the Troubles

 For 30 years in the late 20th century, Northern Ireland was wracked by a bloody ethno-nationalist conflict known as ‘the Troubles’, which has left over 3,700 people dead and thousands more injured.